-Council has developed a rating structure which complies with the above resolution as well as incorporating the most recent valuation figures and applying the 2019-2020 approved rate peg increase of 2.7%.
+Council has developed a rating structure incorporating with the most recent valuation figures and applying the 2019-2020 approved rate peg increase of 2.7%.

 Ordinary Rates

 Council levies an Ordinary Rate on all rateable assessments within the shire.
 Council utilises provisions of the Local Government Act to ensure a fair and equitable contribution to Council's revenue across the shire.